MartaSwierczewska/open-weather-app/README.md

 In order to run the project locally, you'll need NPM.
 If you don't have node and npm installed on your computer, you can download it from this website: https://nodejs.org/en/download/use.

+Also, you need to enter your private Open Weather API KEY in the file _open-weather-app/src/services/credentials.js_.
+For that, register here (https://openweathermap.org).

+To start the project, run following commands:

 ### `npm install`

 Installs the dependencies in the local _node_modules_ folder.